Careers360 Logo

 Answer:

-The complex high molecular weight molecules separated in acid-insoluble fractions in the assistance of trichloroacetic acid are referred to as macromolecules.
+The complex high molecular weight molecules separated in acid-insoluble fractions in the presence of trichloroacetic acid are referred to as macromolecules.
 They are polymers of a molecular weight of 10,000 daltons and above.
-Proteins, carbohydrates, nucleic acids etc., are macromolecules.
-There are lipids in the acid-insoluble fraction too, but they are not of high molecular weight.
+Proteins, carbohydrates, nucleic acids, etc., are macromolecules.
+There are lipids in the acid-insoluble fraction, too, but they are not of high molecular weight.

 Answer: